Alain Sargeant: Club career

 During 2014, Sargeant also played for K-W United, finishing second in the USL Premier Development League.

 In 2015, he returned to the PDL, this time with Toronto FC Academy making 11 appearances.

 In 2016, he moved to AC Connecticut.

 In 2018, Sargeant played with Vaughan Azzurri in League1 Ontario.
 In the winter of 2018-19, he played indoor soccer in the Mississauga-based Arena Premier League with the Caribbean Stars AC.

 In 2019, he played with the Thunder Bay Chill in USL League Two.

 In 2021, he returned to Vaughan Azzurri.

 In 2022, he joined Simcoe County Rovers, but did not appear in any matches.

+In 2024, he returned to Vaughan Azzurri, this time for their OSL team.

 International career

-Sargeant made his international debut for St. Kitts & Nevis on February 21, 2016, featuring in a 3-0 victory over Bermuda.
+Sargeant made his international debut for St. Kitts & Nevis on February 21, 2016, featuring in a 3–0 victory over Bermuda.
 He was later called up to be included in the international squad for 2017 Caribbean Cup qualification.

-Personal
+Personal life

 Sargeant is the son of Osmond Sargeant and Yvonne Osondu, and grew up in Scarborough, Toronto, Ontario.
 His father was a triple jumper, and was born in St. Kitts, therefore allowing Sargeant to represent the St. Kitts and Nevis national team.